philip-lambert/word-ladder/README.md

 * WordLadder.Lib (class library) This is the where the actual logic lives
 * WordLadder.Tests (class library) These unit tests validate the code in WordLadder.Lib

-The logic code is in it's own class library so that it is completley de-coupled from the application.
+I put the logic code is in it's own class library so that it is completley de-coupled from the application.
 This reduces dependencies, making unit test creation easier.

-The tests are in their own class library ensuring that test code is never included in a production build.
+Putting the tests in their own class library ensuring that test code is never included in a production build.

 For the sake of simplicity I've kept all code in a single console application, and organised code into Lib/Tests folders.

 ## Performance
 Invalid words are ignored when loading the dictionary.
 This reduces the example dictionary from **26880** entries to **2238**.
 I did consider ignoring words that have any lowercase letters, but this takes the number of example entries down to only 39 which is too small to be useful.
 Also I think it's a useful feature if the app is not case sensitive.